 The best poems by Alfred, Lord Tennyson (1809-1892) selected by Dr Oliver Tearle

 Alfred, Lord Tennyson lived a long time, and wrote a great deal of poetry.
 The definitive edition of his Poems stretches to three large volumes.
 Nevertheless, we’ve taken it upon ourselves to choose ten of the best Tennyson poems, ranging from his narrative poems to lyrics and elegies and everything in between.
 For those who wish to learn more about Tennyson, we’ve previously treated his interesting life and work here.
-To enter a world of myth, magic, and emotional depth, click on the links we’ve provided to each poem.
+To enter a world of myth, magic, and emotional depth, follow the links we’ve provided to each poem.
 Are these the greatest poems Tennyson wrote?
 Obviously any link will be subjective to a point, so we welcome your thoughts below.

 10. ‘The Lotos-Eaters‘.